 We explore the interface of internalized racism and our own cultural conditioning with others of Chinese descent to bring healing for ourselves and others.

-The program specifically for people of Chinese descent is currently being redesigned.
 To be informed when new groups are offered, sign up here

 Learn more